Varieties of equal temperament: Equal temperaments of non-octave intervals

 The equal-tempered version of the Bohlen–Pierce scale consists of the ratio 3:1 (1902 cents) conventionally a perfect fifth plus an octave (that is, a perfect twelfth), called in this theory a tritave, and split into 13 equal parts.
 This provides a very close match to justly tuned ratios consisting only of odd numbers.
 Each step is 146.3 cents, or $\sqrt[13]{3}$.

-Wendy Carlos created three unusual equal temperaments after a thorough study of the properties of possible temperaments with step size between 30 and 120 cents.
-These were called alpha, beta, and gamma.
-They can be considered equal divisions of the perfect fifth.
-Each of them provides a very good approximation of several just intervals.
-Their step sizes: